Integrating large language models and active inference to understand eye movements in reading and dyslexia: Discussion

-However, it is crucial to note that dyslexia is highly heterogeneous, and its underlying causes are still heavily debated \citep{perry2019understanding,zorzi2012extra,ramus2003developmental,stein1997see,tallal2004improving}.
-While the attenuation of priors \citep{jaffe2015computational} explored in this article may not account for all aspects of dyslexia, our model is easily extendable to incorporate other (non-alternative) mechanisms that could contribute to reading impairments.
+However, it is crucial to note that our simulations only aim to provide a proof of concept that disorders of reading such as dyslexia can be aligned with hierarchical predictive processing theories.
+Dyslexia is highly heterogeneous, and its underlying causes are still heavily debated \citep{perry2019understanding,zorzi2012extra,ramus2003developmental,stein1997see,tallal2004improving,ziegler2020learning}.
+It is unlikely that the attenuation of priors \citep{jaffe2015computational} explored in this article would provide a comprehensive account of all aspects of dyslexia.
+However, our model is easily extendable to incorporate other (non-alternative) mechanisms that could contribute to reading impairments.
 For instance, various proposals point to disorders of low-level information sampling and attention shifting \citep{hari2001left}, or a visual attention span disorder characterized by a reduction in the number of letters that can be processed in parallel \citep{prado2007eye}.
+Additionally, errors in eye movements (overshooting and undershooting) can be incorporated, by introducing noise in the (transition) function mapping eye movements to subsequent spatial positions.
 These proposals (and others) can be readily integrated into the model by modifying the likelihood function that maps letters to syllables, as described in Section~\ref{sec:methods}.
-Future research could utilize different variants of the presented model (e.g., with different levels of noise in the likelihood function and/or the transition function) to compare alternative proposals side-by-side, shedding light on the mechanisms of dyslexia and other reading difficulties, and informing the development of effective interventions to improve reading skills.
+Furthermore, while this study used predefined levels of noise in the transition models, these parameters can be fit to human data.
+Such extensions may pave the way for more comprehensive investigations of dyslexia within the predictive processing framework.